populationgenomics/cpg-infrastructure/README.md

 # CPG Infrastructure

-The CPG manages its cloud infrastructure through Pulumi.
-Specifically, we have developed an abstraction over the GCP and Azure clouds, that allow us with one `driver.py` to spin up infrastructure on both GCP and Azure.
+The CPG manages its cloud infrastructure through Pulumi on GCP.
+A thin cloud abstraction sits between our `driver.py` and the concrete GCP implementation so a dry-run backend can be substituted for planning and tests.
 We manage all infrastructure for all datasets in one stack.

 This repository contains all the driving code to build our pulumi stack, but none of the actual configuration.
 In your own environment, once you have a `CPGInfrastructureConfig` and each dataset's `CPGDatasetConfig`, you can instantiate a `CPGInfrastructure` object and call `main` within a pulumi context: